duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-review-3

-**Q:** What is meant by "Product Environment" during a Sprint Review, and why must it be discussed?
+**Q:** {Scan} What is meant by "Product Environment" during a Sprint Review, and why must it be discussed?

 - Vietnamese outline:
   - Question: